wp-plugins/wp-piwik/readme.txt

 == Description ==

 This plugin adds a Piwik stats site to your WordPress dashboard.
-It's also able to add the Piwik tracking code to your blog using wp_footer.
+It's also able to add the Piwik tracking code to your blog.

 To use this plugin you will need your own Piwik instance.
-If you do not already have a Piwik setup, you have two simple options: use either [Self-hosted](http://piwik.org/) (**Piwik 2.7.0 or higher**) or [Cloud-hosted](http://piwik.org/hosting/).
+If you do not already have a Piwik setup, you have two simple options: use either [Self-hosted](http://piwik.org/) (**Piwik 2.9.0 or higher**) or [Cloud-hosted](http://piwik.org/hosting/).

-**PHP 5.3 or higher** is strictly required.
+**Requirements:** PHP 5.4 (or higher), WordPress 4.0 (or higher), Piwik 2.9 (or higher)

+Languages: English, French, German.
+Partially supported: Albanian, Azerbaijani, Belorussian, Chinese (simplified), Dutch, Greek, Italian, Lithuanian, Norwegian, Persian, Romanian, Russian, Spanish, Swedish, Ukrainian

+**Note:** If you vote "It's broken", please tell me about your problem.
+It's hard to fix a bug I don't know about! ;-)

 *This plugin is not created or provided by the Piwik project team.*

-Languages: English, German, Albanian, Azerbaijani, Belorussian, Chinese (simplified), Dutch, French, Greek, Italian, Lithuanian, Norwegian, Persian, Romanian, Russian, Spanish, Swedish, Ukrainian

-*Note: If you vote "It's broken", please tell me about your problem.
-It's hard to fix a bug I don't know about! ;-)*

-= Shortcodes =
+== Shortcodes ==
 You can use following shortcodes if activated:

     [wp-piwik module="overview" title="" period="day" date="yesterday"]